toukasz/ForthScript64/README.md

 | `words` | prints all forth and user defined words |
 | `forget (name)` | forgets the following word from the dictionary |
 | `forget!` | forgets all user defined words |

+### Installation
+No installation required.
+Visit the [site](https://toukasz.github.io/commodore-forth/index.html) to view the project.